piggz/harbour-amazfish/README.md

     turn off/on BT on the phone
     factory reset the watch

 Check if after all this, pairing works from the sailfish BT settings page.
-It should pair and connect just fine from there.  f that doesnt work, my app wont either.
+It should pair and connect just fine from there.
+If that doesnt work, my app wont either.

 Not all features currently implemented